Derek Chauvin: Ramsey County jail discrimination complaint

 Following his arrest on May 29, 2020, Chauvin was booked and processed at Ramsey County's Adult Detention Center in Saint Paul.
 In June 2020, eight correctional officers who work at the jail filed a discrimination complaint against their supervisors with the Minnesota Department of Human Rights.
 They alleged that during Chauvin's brief stay before his transfer to a state prison, non-White guards were not allowed to work on the fifth floor where Chauvin was being held.
 The complaint also alleged that a guard had witnessed a White lieutenant sit on Chauvin's bed and that she permitted Chauvin to use her cellphone.
 Responding to the complaint, the Minnesota Department of Human Rights said that it was opening an investigation to determine whether discrimination took place.

 Following a complaint that their charge never gained traction, in February 2021 the Star Tribune reported that the group pursued legal action and filed discrimination charges with the state Department of Human Rights.
 Their attorney said that his clients sued to hold Superintendent Steve Lydon and Ramsey County "responsible for the discrimination that occurred under their watch."
 The suit alleges the officers were informed that they would be reassigned because of Chauvin's arrival.
 One of the plaintiffs said that while he regularly processed and booked high-profile inmates, he was in the middle of patting down Chauvin when the superintendent told him to stop and replaced him with a White officer.
 The attorney for the group said that they felt "deeply humiliated and distressed" due to the discrimination they had experienced.
 The suit also says two other officers saw security camera footage that showed that a White female lieutenant "was granted special access" wherein she sat on Chauvin's bed and patted his back "while appearing to comfort him" and let Chauvin use a cellphone.
 In a statement provided to the Star Tribune by the sheriff's office, Lydon said he "was trying to 'protect and support' minority employees by shielding them from Chauvin".

+A $1.5 million settlement was reached with the Ramsey County board in 2022.
+Ramsey County board chair Trista MatasCastillo apologized, stating that the sheriff’s department was “more than just wrong — they were racist, heinous, highly disrespectful and completely out of line with Ramsey County’s vision and values.”